Know Before You Go - Public Skeleton

 Do I need to wear a speed suit?

 You may wear a speed suit if you would like but it is not required as part of the session.
 Please note that over one hour of the session is held outside in winter conditions, so warm winter clothing is essential.
 We recommend your clothing is slim fitted to avoid snags or tears.

 How do I get to the Whistler Sliding Centre?

 - From Highway 99/Sea-to-Sky Highway in Whistler Village, turn onto Village Gate Blvd.

 - Turn right at Blackcomb Way.

 - Turn right at Glacier Drive and go up the hill towards Blackcomb Base II (follow directions to Tube Park)

-- The Whistler Sliding Centre can also be accessed via the BC Transit bus system to Staff Housing – Route 7, followed by a short walk to the venue.
-For information on timetables and fares please visit the BC Transit website
+- Take the BC Transit bus "Staff Housing"/Route 7, followed by a short walk to the venue.
+For information on timetables and fares please visit the BC Transit website.

 - To walk from the bus stop: You will exit the bus at the Whistler Blackcomb Staff Housing facility (the last stop).
 From here head uphill, following the road around.
 You will pass a large parking lot on your left hand side.
 Keep walking uphill until you see the Whistler Sliding Centre on your right hand side.
 Turn into the venue and take the road that forks to the right to the Guest Services building.